 Students get an introduction into the scientific method and discussion on observation driven experiments using live animals.
 Students will participate in an activity to learn how sea urchins survive in their environment; compare them to other aquatic species, and the adaptations necessary for their survival.

-Students learn about special shark adaptations and understand that sharks have two additional senses.
-The students will learn and participate in activities that will help them understand the differences and how keen shark senses are.
+Students learn that sharks have two additional senses and activities will help them understand how keen shark senses are.
 Classes will also explore the River Center’s Jupiter Shark Exploration exhibit to learn about different local species, biology, and what makes them top predators.

 Recommended: Grades K-1